 “I can’t tell you, but we received a referral from Dr. Unreachable this morning.
 Dr. McUnknown needs to see you as soon as possible and his next available appointment is…oh dear… he doesn’t have anything open for four weeks.”

 I hate not knowing.
 Hate it.
 But that is where the Lord has been sticking his diagnostic finger.
 He presses on the spot that shrieks when it’s not in control and asks, “Does that hurt?”

 “Are you kidding me?
 You know it hurts!”
 I gasp.

 “Just pointing out the area of your next healing,” he says.

 Then the clean-up starts.
 “You’re hanging on to some ideas that aren’t working for you.
 Let’s just toss them, shall we?”

 This has also been a year of living in temporary dwellings like hotels, relatives’ homes, and hospitals because I’ve had to travel for tests and treatment.
 A flood that rose up in our town in February resulted in movers, hired by the insurance company, invading our house to pack and stash our belongings in boxes.
 They hauled them away to a storage facility somewhere while we waited – and waited — for contractors and trades people to have time to repair our house.
-We have lived, temporarily, in half our house while we waited for restoration crews to arrive — along with over a thousand neighbours who also waited for repairs.
+We have lived, temporarily, in half our house while we waited for restoration crews to arrive — as did over a thousand neighbours who also needed repairs done.
 Some still wait as we head into winter again.